Glam Ghosts

 And her hair was so long, she had it like over one shoulder.

+Where are they coming from?
 Why are they dressed like that?

-It was almost like they had went to a gala or like to a silent auction or a big awards banquet, but there's nothing open.
+It was almost like they had went to a gala or like to a silent auction or a big awards banquet, but there's nothing open. everything was destroyed in the storm

-I just keep looking at them.
+i don't say anything i just keep looking at them

+who are they There are no events happening.
 No one has power to even host an event that would warrant them to be dressed in this way.

-She chimes in and she says, yes, yes, it's okay.
+She chimes in and she said, yes, yes, it's okay.
+We're going to take good care of you

 and your baby.